sohonisaurabh/CarND-Extended-Kalman-Filter/README.md

 ![RADAR measurement](https://raw.githubusercontent.com/sohonisaurabh/CarND-Extended-Kalman-Filter/master/image-resources/radar_measurement.png)

-Hence, the measurement function for RADAR updates, given by H_radar, is non-linear transform given by:
+Hence, the measurement function for RADAR updates, given by H_radar, is a non-linear transform given by:

 ![RADAR measurement function](https://raw.githubusercontent.com/sohonisaurabh/CarND-Extended-Kalman-Filter/master/image-resources/H_radar.png)

-4. Now that the state transition and measurements functions are derived, use Kalman filter to estimate the path of moving object.
+4. Now that the state transition and measurement functions are derived, Kalman filter is used to estimate the path of moving object.
 Upon receiving a measurement for timestamp k+1, following processes are triggered:
   a.
-Kalman filter predict to use the state vector at timestamp k, Xk, and **predict** the state vector at timestamp k, Xk+1.
-This is the updated belief.
+Kalman filter Predict to use the state vector at timestamp k (Xk) and **predict** the state vector at timestamp k (Xk+1).
+This is the updated belief after motion.
   b.
-Use the measurement and update the belief using Kalman filter **update**.
+Use the measurement and update the belief using Kalman filter **update** once measurement is received.

 5. Kalman filter predict step is same for LASER and RADAR measurements.

 6. In case of LASER measurement, use normal Kalman filter equations.
-In case of RADAR update, use Extended Kalman Filter equations which assumes linear approximation of measurement function around mean.
+In case of RADAR update, use Extended Kalman Filter equations which assumes linear approximation around mean of the measurement function.

-7. Calculate the root mean squared error (RMSE) for after Kalman filter update at each time step.
+7. Calculate the root mean squared error (RMSE) after Kalman filter update at each time step.
 This is given by:

 ![RMSE equation](https://raw.githubusercontent.com/sohonisaurabh/CarND-Extended-Kalman-Filter/master/image-resources/rmse.png)